 RANSAC algorithm

-The RANSAC algorithm is an iterative method to estimate parameters of a mathematical model from a set of observed data which contains outliers.
+The RANSAC algorithm is an iterative method to estimate parameters of a mathematical model from a set of observed data which contains outliers [reference?].
 The algorithm categorizes all data samples between “inliers” and “outliers” thereby inliers fit the model with a certain error and outliers do not fit the model.

 The algorithm selects randomly a number of samples from the whole set to fit a model.
 The number of selected samples is the minimum number of data items which are necessary to estimate the model parameter.